MoistCoder/CockyGrabber/README.md

 }
 ```

-*To collect OperaGx, Brave or Edge Cookies just replace `ChromeGrabber` with `OperaGxGrabber`, `BraveGrabber`, and so on.*
+*To collect the Cookies of any othe Chromium-based Browser just replace `ChromeGrabber` with `OperaGxGrabber`, `BraveGrabber`, and so on...*

 </br>

-Browsers such as Firefox, which are based on other engines have their own classes, such as 'Firefox.Cookie' since they aren't Chromium-based:
+Browsers like Firefox, which are based on other engines have their own classes, such as 'Firefox.Cookie' since they aren't Chromium-based:

 ```cs
 FirefoxGrabber grabber = new FirefoxGrabber(); // Define Grabber